boliquan/wp-code-highlight/readme.txt

 4. "Dashboard"->"Settings"->"WP Code Highlight"
 5. Wrap code blocks with `<pre>` and `</pre>` (It provides a code button in the HTML editor)
 6. You don't need to specify the language since WP Code Highlight will guess, all languages are supported
+7. It can also load `wp-code-highlight.css` from current wordpress theme directory

 = More Information =